 29. Try therapy.

 Practice forgiveness.
-Forgive the other person, and, more importantly, yourself.
+Forgive the other person, and, more important, yourself.
 It doesn’t mean you need to reconcile with your ex.
 Just let go of your anger and negative feelings, accept that everything happens for a good cause, learn from the experience, and look forward to a new beginning.

 2. Ethan Kross, et al.; Social rejection shares somatosensory representations with physical pain; National Academy of Sciences (2010).